OSN Next-Gen Nitrogen Challenge

 Challenge Opportunity

-As a key initiative of OSN, this challenge presents a unique opportunity for the challenge winners to collaborate directly with OSN, pilot and refine their solutions across two Ontario farms on various soil types, and gain industry recognition.
+As a key initiative of OSN, this challenge presented a unique opportunity for the challenge winner to collaborate directly with OSN, pilot and refine their solutions across two Ontario farms on various soil types, and gain industry recognition.

 Nitrogen is a key indicator of soil health and an essential nutrient for plant growth.
 It plays a critical role in fertilizers used to maintain and increase crop yields.
 Currently, NUE is extremely low, with only about half of the applied nitrogen being absorbed by plants.
 This inefficiency leads to excessive fertilizer use, resulting in increased greenhouse gas emissions (nitrous oxide), negative impact on water quality, and higher cost for farmers.